 In Exchange 2010, Multi-Mailbox Search allows a user who is assigned the Discovery Management role to search mailbox content to comply with discovery requests.
 However, users who own the mailbox or have permissions to access it can delete messages.
 Furthermore, if a retention policy or a managed folder mailbox policy is applied to the mailbox, messages can be removed from the mailbox by the Managed Folder Assistant.

-In Exchange 2010, you can place mailboxes on litigation hold to protect against intentional, policy-based, or accidental message deletion.
+In Exchange 2010, you can place mailboxes on legal hold to protect against intentional, policy-based, or accidental message deletion.
 This allows deleted messages to be indexed by Exchange Search.
 As a result, these messages are returned when Multi-Mailbox Search is used to search the mailbox.
-After a mailbox is placed on litigation hold, any changes made to messages are also preserved as different versions.
+After a mailbox is placed on legal hold, any changes made to messages are also preserved as different versions.

-To learn more about litigation hold, see Understanding Litigation Hold.
+To learn more about legal hold, see Understanding Legal Hold.

 Protecting critical business information is an important aspect of information protection.
 Regulations in many countries, regions, and industries (such as financial services and healthcare), require organizations to protect personal information collected from customers and employees.
 Most business communication occurs over e-mail, and many users also use e-mail as an information and document repository.

 To help protect this critical information, Exchange 2010 includes the following Information Rights Management (IRM) features: